 Gochujang noodle variations

-Luckily they’re easy to bulk up to suit your appetite and pantry::
+Luckily they’re easy to bulk up to suit your appetite and pantry:

 - Rainbow gochujang noodles: Add shredded cabbage, carrot sticks, and red bell pepper strips and stir-fry with the spring onions before adding the noodles.
+Drizzle with hoisin peanut sauce for a nutty umami boost.

 - Gochujang noodle soup: Turn the spicy noodles into a comforting noodle soup.
 Mix the gochujang noodle sauce with two cups of vegetable or chicken broth.
 Follow the recipe and simmer the soup to allow the flavours to meld, then add the noodles.
 Or simply mix the gochujang noodle sauce into instant ramen.
 Serve the soup with a drizzle of toasted sesame oil and a sprinkle of gochugaru flakes.